atercattus/webgl/README.md

 # webgl
 Golang WebAssembly wrapper for WebGL 1.0 and 2.0

-## Requeriments
+## Requirements

-Golang 1.11 or newer
+Golang 1.15 or newer

 ## Build
 ```bash